Sauravn04/Saurav-Nayak-Data-Engineering-/readme.md

 ### Step 1: Seed the Database

-Populates Firestore with the primary "Chicken Gravy" recipe (sourced from candidate input) and 19 synthetic recipes to simulate a live application.
+Populates Firestore with the primary "Chicken Gravy" recipe and 19 synthetic recipes to simulate a live application.

 ```
 python insert_recipe.py